sbu-fsl/Metis/fs-state/README.md

 ```

 This will compile and execute the model checker.
 All outputs will printed to
-the terminal, and there won't be the memory usage monitor as it's a component
-in the setup script.
-The generated files will remain owned by root.
+the terminal, and the generated files will remain owned by root.

 #### Other make rules